AliceRivi14/Assignment2/README.md

 ## UI node

 The UI node represent the user interface of the project.
-This node constantly wait for an input for the user, which can either ask to increment or decrement the velocity, or to put the robot in the initial position:
+This node constantly wait for an input for the user, which can either ask to increment or decrement the velocity, or to put the robot in the initial position.

 The commands used are:
 `a` to increase the velocity,
 `d` to decrease the velocity,